 XCP-ng API

 XCP-ng is entirely managed by its API, called "XAPI".
-XAPI project is hosted inside the Linux Foundation and the documentation is available on its dedicated website.
+XAPI project is hosted on GitHub and the documentation is available on its dedicated website.

 XAPI is requested by multiple clients, like Xen Orchestra or xe CLI.
 See our management section for more details.